Swifts Academy: Australian Netball League

-In 2011 Waratahs became the first team other than Victorian Fury to win the Australian Netball League title.
-In the grand final they defeated Fury 55–46.
+In 2011, the Waratahs became the first team other than Victorian Fury to win the Australian Netball League title after defeating them 55–46 in a rematch of the previous year's grand final.
 The winning Waratahs team was coached by Robert Wright and captained by Carla Dziwoki.
 Other members of the successful squad included Samantha May, Jessica Mansell, April Letton, Ashleigh Brazill, Paige Hadley, Verity Simmons, Amorette Wild and Tiffany Lincoln.